cbrl/cbrl.github.io/_posts/2025-07-13-VPS-Tunnel.md

 ### Nginx

 Now that we have a VPN connection between the two devices, we need to forward traffic from the VPS to the home server.
-You might initially think of a low-level forwarding of all traffic through the wireguard interface via something like iptables.
-However, if you have any SSL-secured services (which you should in nearly all cases), then you will need something aware of the protocol in order to avoid certificate errors.
+You might initially think of piping all traffic through the wireguard interface, which could be done at a low level using something like iptables.
+This approach would work for some cases, but would require overwriting the request's source address with that of the VPS.
+Losing the ability to distinguish clients on the other end is not ideal, especially if you want to run software like Crowdsec or fail2ban.

 Nginx is one of several popular open source reverse proxy options that we can use to fix this issue.
 Using the [PROXY Protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt),